cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 c) New functionality / Usability / Corrections of errors:

 - Two more languages added: Greek and French.
+  The Greek release version will be delivered later because of font problems.
 - Installation and usage without administrator privileges: Now not only the program doesn't need administrator rights any more, but also the installer can be executed by a normal user.